 "Keep lifting your nets!
 Get down and don't look!
 Whoever looks, we'll break it (kill)," the criminals shouted.

-Terrified, they dared to raise their eyes only when the assailants ordered them, to give them the engine, their nets and the baskets full of shrimp, remembers Morán.
-They were ten eternal minutes, he says, then they were left adrift.
+Terrified, they dared to raise their eyes only when the assailants ordered them, to give them the engine, their nets, and the baskets full of shrimp, remember Morán.
+They were ten eternal minutes, he says, then they have left adrift.

 The captain and his subordinates used boards from the rock to paddle to shore.
 Meanwhile, they heard multiple shots from a distance.